hungyuenhei/portfolio/Competition Netflix Top 10/Business Questions and Demo.md

 FROM cte
 GROUP BY quarter, category
 ORDER BY quarter;

+--- Which 10 shows have the highest viewed hours among the period with most viewed hours

+SELECT show_title, quarter, weekly_hours_viewed
+FROM cte
+WHERE TO_TIMESTAMP(week, 'YYYY-MM-DD"T"HH24:MI:SS.FF3') BETWEEN '2021-10-01' AND '2021-12-31' ##result that 2021Q4 has the most viewed hours from above data code
+	AND rn = 1
+ORDER BY weekly_hours_viewed DESC
+LIMIT 10;
 ```

+### Insight
+2022Q3 reached the highest viewed hours globally among the top10 Netflix shows.

 <img width="1142" height="608" alt="Image" src="https://github.com/user-attachments/assets/971d832f-a2d1-441f-8fd3-ca86cfbbc942" />

 # Problem 2 Statement